lucasnantonio/lucasnantonio.github.io/src/posts/nubank/Nuconta.md

 category: "Nubank"
 problem: Brazilians are stuck with terrible banking account options.
 solution: A free, integrated, hybrid checking and savings account.
-impact: 10+ Million customers in the 1st year of launch.
+impact: 40+ Million customers, largest digital bank in the world.
-myrole: Lead designer for the team, which grew from 2 to 6 people.
+myrole: I co-led the design with Erick M. from zero to one, and later became the team's manager
 topics:
   - Product Design
   - Research